Smile-SA/slidev-component-poll/README.md

 ### Anonymous

-If you prefer that users answer polls anonymously, or prefer to skip the step of defining a name, add in the Front Matter:
+If you prefer that users answer polls anonymously, or prefer to skip the step of defining a name when answering polls, add in the Front Matter:

 ```yaml
 ---